Skip to main content Accessibility help

 Series Editors

-Tiffany D. Barnes is Professor of Political Science at University of Kentucky.
+Tiffany D. Barnes is Professor of Government at the University of Texas at Austin.
 She is author of Women, Politics, and Power: A Global Perspective (Rowman & Littlefield, Fourth edition, 2020).
 Her first book, Gendering Legislative Behavior: Institutional Constraints and Collaboration (Cambridge University Press 2016) won the Alan Rosenthal Prize from the Legislative Studies Section of APSA.
 Her research appears in journals such as American Journal of Political Science, Journal of Politics, Comparative Political Studies, and Politics & Gender.
 Her research was supported by the National Science Foundation and recognized with the Emerging Scholar Award (Legislative Studies Section of APSA), and the Early Career Award from the Midwest Women’s Caucus.
 She was a Research Fellow at the Kellogg Institute, University of Notre Dame and the Stone Center’s Greenleaf Scholar-In-Residence, Tulane University.
 She served as Co-Editor for Legislative Studies Quarterly, president of the Midwest Women’s Caucus, and founding director of the EGEN network.

 Diana Z. O’Brien is Professor of Political Science at Washington University in St. Louis.
 Her research and teaching focuses on the causes and consequences of women's political representation in established democracies — including Western Europe and the United States — and across the globe.
 She has published articles on these topics in top political science journals, including the American Political Science Review, American Journal of Political Science, Journal of Politics, and Politics & Gender.
 Her research has been awarded best paper prizes from the Midwest Political Science Association and the Journal of Elections, Public Opinion and Parties, and is supported by the National Science Foundation.
 She has been a Fulbright Visiting Professor at the University of Vienna, associate editor at Politics & Gender, president of the Midwest Women’s Caucus, and was a founding member of the EGEN network.